I found two of these paper cut-out pages in a newly discovered box of photos and other Juliette Gordon Low Birthplace souvenirs.

 Send pictures if you do!

-© 2023 Ann Robertson, writer, editor, Girl Scout historian
+© 2026 Ann Robertson, writer, editor, Girl Scout historian, but NOT a Girl Scout employee.

 Marianna Gilbertson